Emily Coonan: Late life

 Coonan did not stop painting altogether after 1933, but she ceased to produce for the public sphere.
 Due to harsh criticism for her progressive style and the death of Brymner, her mentor, and then her father, Coonan painted only for her family and friends for the remainder of her life.
 Although Coonan never married and preferred to live and work in solitude, the majority of her works represented her close ones.
 Coonan lived in her childhood home until 1966.
 She died in 1971 at the age of 86 while living with her niece Patricia Coonan in Montreal.

-Works
+Work

+Curators today praise her coherent and innovative coherent approach.

 Coonan's works are included in the collection of the Musée national des beaux-arts du Québec and the National Gallery of Canada.